Finland is again ranked the happiest country in the world. The US falls to its lowest-ever position

 Afghanistan is again ranked as the unhappiest country in the world, with Afghan women saying their lives are especially difficult.

-Sierra Leone in western Africa is the second unhappiest, followed by Lebanon, ranking the 3rd from the bottom.
+Sierra Leone in western Africa is the second unhappiest, followed by Lebanon, ranking third from the bottom.

 All countries are ranked according to their self-assessed life evaluations averaged over 2022 to 2024.

-Experts in economics, psychology, sociology and beyond then seek to explain the variations across countries and over time using factors such as GDP per capita, healthy life expectancy, having someone to count on, a sense of freedom, generosity and perceptions of corruption.
+Experts in economics, psychology, sociology and beyond then seek to explain the variations across countries and over time using factors such as gross domestic product per capita, healthy life expectancy, having someone to count on, a sense of freedom, generosity and perceptions of corruption.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.